 (3) is intuitive.
 It tells us that waiting to fake, rather than faking immediately, has two implications for the firm's payoff.
 The first is that the firm's credibility $\alpha_n(p)$, and thus the payoff enjoyed from reporting, may potentially change.
-This change in credibility is approximated by $\frac{dp}{dt}(k_n\alpha'n(p))dt$.
+This change in credibility is approximated by $\frac{dp}{dt}(k_n\alpha_n'(p))dt$.
 In addition, by waiting, the firm risks being preempted.
-Precisely, with probability $\frac{\lambda p(N-n)}{\alpha_n(p)}dt$ the firm is preempted, in which case her expected payoff will decline by $V{\tilde{p},n} - V{\tilde{p},n+1}$.
+Precisely, with probability $\frac{\lambda p(N-n)}{\alpha_n(p)}dt$ the firm is preempted, in which case its expected payoff will decline by $V{\tilde{p},n}-V{\tilde{p},n+1}$.
 We interpret this decrease in value as the firm's cost from being preempted.

 Let us now examine both the probability and cost of preemption more closely.
-As one might expect, the probability of being preempted is increasing in the number of rival firms (N - n) and the expected rate at which these rivals receives confirmation of the story (λp) .
-Importantly, it is also decreasing in the equilibrium credibility.
+As one might expect, the probability of being preempted is increasing in the number of rival firms

+(N-n) and the expected rate at which these rivals are able to confirm the story (λp) .
+It is also decreasing in equilibrium credibility.
 This is due to the fact that lower credibility firms are more likely to fake, and thus pose a greater preemptive threat.

 As for the firm's cost of being preempted, let us begin by considering the second component of this expression, given by $V{\tilde{p},n+1}$.
 This denotes the firm's continuation value in the event that it is preempted.
 Importantly, being preempted not only affects the firm's order but also the the common belief about the state.
 While the common belief was p prior to the rival firm's report, it increases to $\tilde{p} \equiv \alpha_n(p) + (1 - \alpha_n(p))p$ following the report.
 This is due to observational learning.
-To understand why the common belief becomes \tilde{p} , note that a rival firm's report could mean one of two things: either the report was triggered by the arrival of a conclusive signal, in which case the story is certainly true, or it was not, in which case the report provides no new information and the belief remains p.
+Specifically, a rival firm's report means one of two things: either the report was triggered by the arrival of a conclusive signal, in which case the story is certainly true and the belief would become p, or it was not, in which case the report provides no new information and the belief remains p.
 The common belief following this report is a weighted sum of these two conditional beliefs.
 In particular, the weight given to the rival firm's report being informed by a conclusive signal is precisely its credibility at the time of the report, $\alpha_n(p)$.
 This new common belief will in turn determine the firm's continuation value in the event that it is preempted.

 The cost of being preempted measures the impact of being preempted on the firm's continuation value.
-I.e., it measures how much the firm's continuation value when it is preempted differs from that in which it is not.
+I.e., it measures how much the firm's continuation value from being preempted differs from that in which it is not.
 Importantly, both continuation values are assessed at the common belief after being preempted, \tilde{p} .
 In this sense, we can view the cost of being preempted as the firm's ex-post regret from being preempted.

-Note that in order for the indifference condition to be satisfied, the linear term of (3) must equal zero.
+In order for the indifference condition to be satisfied, the linear term of (3) must equal zero.
 This equality yields (ODE).
 That is, $\alpha_n(p(t))$ must change in precisely such a way that preserves the firm's indifference condition.